 2. "Indian" = DoubleSpeak (Cultural Poisoning) - Antidote = Native American, Indigenous People, Mohawk, Chippewa, etc.

-More then 50 million indigenous people lost their lives in World War Zero let us hear a word from the Native Americans today Leonard Peltier Letter To National Day Of Mourning Our (Americans) relationship to our Native American brothers and sisters has not been as Culturally Healthy as it needs to be.
+Our (Americans) relationship to our Native American brothers and sisters has not been Culturally Healthy.
 I have reactivated your ancestral memory about three of the stories, there are many more, learn about them.
-It is the Twenty First century, We have a multi-ethnic President, God is in her heaven and we now have the tools to cure this Culturally Poisoning practice of telling our children and ourselves less then the full historical truth about this day and our fellow Americans.
+It is the Twenty First century, Obama is the President Elect, God is in her heaven and we now have the tools to cure this dis-ease.

 It starts with you.
 So what are you going to do about it?